 The Meta description is also an important HTML element, which describes your web page content.

 It appears under the URL of the page when looking through the search engine results, but it also appears when people share your content on social networks.
 To be clear and visible in the search engines, the Meta description should not exceed 160 characters, even though there is no issue if it is shorter.
 Sometimes, having a shorter message, delivers the information in a better way .

 Why does it matter and why should we pay so much attention to it?
 Well, being the first description of our content, it has to catch the attention of the reader; the Meta description of your web page can contribute in giving the user the first impression on whether your web page is worth checking out or not.

 Even though the keywords seem to be the primary source of driving traffic to a specific URL of a web page, what’s more important is the fact that Google – one of the world’s greatest search engine – is looking more into the meaning, rather than some specific words.

 When choosing the right keyword and when you’re building links it’s important to have in mind that this work is time-consuming and sometimes very hard.
 To ease your work you can use this tool – Linkio.com which can be a huge time saver and also will automate your process and give you the exact link building game plan for any target website.

-You may think this happens because Google became “too sophisticated”, but you must also consider that it can be far more important to optimize your web page in such a way that it contains a specific meaning rather than a particular phrase, which characterizes it.
+You may think this happens because Google became “too sophisticated”, but you must also consider that it can be far more important to optimise your web page in such a way that it contains a specific meaning rather than a particular phrase, which characterises it.